MrCarri/LogParser/README.md

 	python3 setup.py install

-The command for executing the tool is:
+The example command for executing the tool is:

  	python3 PATH_TO_LPARSER -wdr PATH -o OUTPUT -p PATTERN -ex True / False

-*default install route is **/usr/local/lib/python3.6/dist-packages/lparser/lparser.py**, you can add shortcuts manually, or give it execution permissions.

 Where each argument is